Sophia-Community/SophiApp/README.md

   * You may compare a zip archive hash sum on the release page with the hash in cloud console in the `Compress Files` category to be sure that the archive wasn't spoofed (you have to be logged into your GitHub account to be able to view Actions logs);
 * High resolutions support.
 * Built-in search engine.
   * Functions can be found by searching their headers and descriptions.
-[GIF](#searching-feature)
 * Dark & light themes support.
   * The app can change its' theme instantly when you change your default Windows theme mode for apps.
-[GIF](#instantly-changing-theme)
 * Configure Privacy & Telemetry.
 * Configure UI & Personalization of your system.
-* Install the latest `Microsoft Visual C++ Redistributable Packages 2015–2022 x64`;
+* Install the latest `Microsoft Visual C++ Redistributable Packages 2015–2022 x86/x64`;
-* Install the latest `.NET Desktop Runtime 6 x86/x64`;
+* Install the latest `.NET Desktop Runtime 7 x86/x64`;
 * Uninstall OneDrive "correctly".
 * Uninstall UWP apps using a dynamically rendered list of apps with localized packages names and native icons.
 * Download and install the [HEVC Video Extensions from Device Manufacturer](https://www.microsoft.com/p/hevc-video-extensions-from-device-manufacturer/9n4wgh0z6vhq) to let you open .heic and .heif formats.
-* Create a `Windows Cleanup` and `Windows Cleanup Notification` to clean up Windows unused files and updates using a native toast notification.
+* Create a scheduled task to clean up Windows unused files and updates using a native toast notification.
-  * A native toast notification will be displayed where you can choose to snooze, run the cleanup task or [dismiss](#native-interactive-toasts-for-the-windows-cleanup-scheduled-task).
+  * A native toast notification will be displayed where you can choose to snooze, run the cleanup task or dismiss.
-* Create scheduled tasks to clean `%SystemRoot%\SoftwareDistribution\Download` & `%TEMP%`.
 * Configure Windows Security.
 * The ability to copy functions' descriptions or headers.
 * Many unique tweaks.